-In 2007, there were 3,280 farms in the Triangle Golden Planning and Development District and total farm acreage was 847,004.
-Noxubee County had the most farm acreage (221,636) and the largest number of farms with The market value of agricultural products sold in all counties of the District in 2012 was \$397,173,000.00.
-Agriculture remains the largest economic factor in Noxubee County with the market value of agricultural products sold being \$140,253,000.00.
+In 2017, there were 2,729 farms in the Golden Triangle Planning and Development District and total farm acreage was 808,060.
+Noxubee County had the most farm acreage 203,118 and the largest number of farms with 517.
+The market value of agricultural products sold in all counties of the District in 2022 \$397,078,000.00.
+Agriculture remains the largest economic factor in Noxubee County with the market value of agricultural products sold \$124,723,000.00.
 This was by far the largest dollar amount in the GTPDD.

-Clusters: In 2016, the seven counties of the Golden Triangle District had approximately ten clusters.
-The strongest Traded Clusters, as well as top performing, were related to the region's natural resources and include: Coal Mining, Forestry, Wood Products and Textiles.
+In 2016, the seven counties Clusters: of the Golden Triangle District had approximately ten clusters.
+The strongest Clusters, Traded as well as performing, were related to the region's natural resources and include: Coal Mining, Forestry, Wood Products and Textiles.
 The top six Local Clusters include 1.)
 Health Care; 2.)
-Hospitality; Real Estate, Construction 3.)
-Development; 4.)
+Hospitality; 3.)
+Estate, Construction Real Development; 4.)
 Retail; 5.)
 Food & Beverage Processing; and 6.)
 Motor Vehicle Products & Services.
 The average traded cluster yearly wage was \$38,111.